The scope of Govt.nz

 Before content is published, your information must meet at least 1 of the following criteria.

 - It simplifies multi-agency journeys and provides all-of-government information — that is, an event or interaction that involves more than one government agency.
 Examples include having a baby, being made redundant or retiring from work.

 - It helps people to know if they’re eligible for any support from government, such as financial allowances or benefits, healthcare or a rates rebate.

 - It makes it easier for users to:

 - understand the structure of government

-- It helps users to participate in government policy creation and decision-making — we provide details of consultations that government, both national and local, are asking for feedback on.
+- It helps users to participate in government policy creation and decision-making — Govt.nz provides details of consultations that local and central government are asking for feedback on.

 - It helps users to contact government.
-Govt.nz provides a directory listing of government organisations so that users can quickly and easily find:
+Govt.nz provides a directory listing of government organisations so that users can find: